learn-co-curriculum/dsc-cities-try-experience/p_12_accessing_multiple_items_lab.md

 * Select multiple items with slicing
 * Create a new list from a slice of the original list

+## Slicing

+***

 In this lesson we will practice slicing elements of a list.
 In the code console below, we have loaded the list `top_travel_cities` for you.
-We will use slicing to select the the desired sections of the list in the instructions below.
+We will use slicing to select the the desired sections of the list as described in the instructions below.

 ## Try it out

 ***

-In the code console below, type in the code below to see the result of the slice.
+In the code console below, type in the folowing code to see the result of the slice.

 ```python
 print(top_travel_cities[0:3])